 She lives in Chicago, IL with her husband and three children.

 Meghan joined Cause the Effect Chicago, formerly Off the Sidelines Chicago, as its first Executive Director in July 2017.
-She recently relocated to Chicago after working for Hillary Clinton’s Presidential campaign, leading Women’s Outreach for the state of Wisconsin.
+She recently relocated to Chicago after working for Hillary Clinton’s Presidential campaign -- specifically, Women’s Outreach for the state of Wisconsin.
 Prior to that, she co-founded the grassroots organization, Milwaukee for Hillary.
 Meghan is deeply passionate about engaging women through activism and advocacy and remains steadfast in her commitment to electing more women to public office.